opencv-java/opencv-java-tutorials/docs/source/03 - First JavaFX Application with OpenCV.rst

 First JavaFX Application with OpenCV
 ====================================

+.. note:: We assume that by now you have already read the previous tutorials.
+If not, please check previous tutorials at `<http://polito-java-opencv-tutorials.readthedocs.org/en/latest/index.html>`_.
+You can also find the source code and resources at `<https://github.com/java-opencv/Polito-Java-OpenCV-Tutorials-Source-Code>`_

 Introduction to a OpenCV application with JavaFX
 ------------------------------------------------
 This tutorial will guide you through the creation of a simple JavaFX gui application using the  OpenCV library by mean of Eclipse.